MrAsterisco/homebridge-hisense-tv/README.md

 ### Continue the Setup
 For this plugin to work correctly, you need to configure your TV to use a static DHCP (or configure a static reservation on your router).
 You also need to find your TV's MAC Address: this is usually displayed under Settings > Network Information, but it might vary based on your model.

 To connect to your TV, you need to pair the machine where you're running Homebridge with your TV.
 This is done in the command line, by manually running the bundled `hisensetv.py` script.
-To do this, [find the `node_modules` folder in your system](https://docs.npmjs.com/cli/v7/configuring-npm/folders) (on Linux, it is located in `/usr/local/lib/node_modules` and in Windows `/users/(username)/AppData/Roaming/npm/node_modules`) and move to `homebridge-hisense-tv/bin`, then run:
+To do this, [find the `node_modules` folder in your system](https://docs.npmjs.com/cli/v7/configuring-npm/folders) (on Linux, it is located in `/usr/local/lib/node_modules` and on Windows, `/users/(username)/AppData/Roaming/npm/node_modules`) and move to `homebridge-hisense-tv/bin`, then run:

 ```bash
 python3.8 hisensetv.py <TV_IP_ADDRESS> --authorize --ifname <NETWORK_INTERFACE_NAME>